Kanken6174/Delta/README.md

 # Delta

-C# WPF shooter game which uses a kinect device as input
+C# WPF shooter game which uses a kinect device as input, with myo support